 Fire escape stairs, or also known as emergency exit – it is one of the ways for the building occupants to escape from the premises in case of a fire outbreak.
 The fire escape stairs are usually mounted to the outside of a building or typically inside but separately from the main areas of the building.

 Usually, fire escape stairs are most often found on multiple-story residential buildings such as apartments and flats type of buildings.
 At one time, they were a very crucial aspect of fire safety for all new construction in urban areas.

-Nowadays, they are commonly used as every kinds of premises requires an emergency exit routes.
+Nowadays, they are commonly used as every kind of premises requires an emergency exit route.

-The improved buildings codes nowadays include; fire detectors and technological advance firefighting equipment which makes better communication between the occupants and the firefighting department that will come to the rescue.
+The improved buildings codes nowadays include; fire detectors and technological advanced firefighting equipment which makes better communication between the occupants and the firefighting department that will come to the rescue.

 A fire escape consists of several horizontal platforms, one at each story of a building with stairs and a ladder connecting to them.

 But what does the fire escape stairs made of?
 The answer is; open steel gratings.

 Every product that is made of open steel gratings is usually durable.
 During extreme weather in some other countries, the material avoids the build-up of ice, snow and leaves.
 It is very useful for the country that always has an unpredictable change in their weather.

 Railings are provided on each of the levels of fire escape stairs as they are designed for emergency use only, these railings do not need to meet the same standards as others.